 Cons of a Treadmill Desk

-Before you jump out the door and get a treadmill desk, it’s important to know what are the downsides too to make sure that you’re okay with them.
+Before you jump out the door and get a treadmill desk, it’s important to know what the downsides are too, to make sure that you’re okay with them.
 For treadmill desks, the cons fit into two categories.

 The Treadmill Desk Itself